An A-Z Travel Guide to Auckland on $10 or less .....

 Board Games - Cakes n Ladders Board Game Cafe at 173 Symonds Street has a library of over 200 board games.
 It costs $2.50 per person per hour to play.
 Check the website for hours, for more information see Cakes n Ladders on the Unusual Cafe Guide.

-Book fairs - If you still like retro reads (i.e. paper books) buy second-hand books at the Great Auckland Bargain Book Fair, a 24 hour book fair held in Kohimarama in November.
+Book fair - If you still like retro reads (i.e. paper books) buy second-hand books at the Great Auckland Bargain Book Fair held at the ASB Stadium in Kohimarama in November.

 Bookme is more likely to save you $10 (and a lot more) on activities, although Treasure Island Adventure Golf, and ten pin bowling can be less than $10.
 Bookme offer discounts in other regions of NZ as well.